 The school has provided a 'fob' system at the front door for security reasons and only members of staff who work in the school hold a fob.
 All outside doors from the classrooms and other public areas are kept closed and are opened with a key, which again only members of staff have access to.
-The gates into the school car park are shut at 8.30 and opened at the end of the school day at 3.30.
-Any other gates on the school grounds are bolted shut.
+Any gates on the school grounds are bolted shut during school hours.
 All members of staff know they must not share fobs or keys with anyone else.
 The school also operates a CCTV system around the school which is monitored.
 The door into the Early Years area has two handles to gain access or to leave the classroom.

-Alverton School undertakes the risk assessments required for all out of school activities; these are monitored by the Health and Safety Officer who is employed by the school.
-Leaders of the activities are responsible for ensuring that all the appropriate risk assessments are in place before the date of the visit.
+Alverton School undertakes the risk assessments required for all out of school activities.
+Leaders of the activities are responsible for ensuring that all the appropriate risk assessments are in place.

-The Health and Safety officer monitors all risk assessments and outcomes of the Property Compliance Scheme associated with the fabric of the building.
-Working with the Headteacher and the Health and Safety Governor, the H&S Officer produces detailed reports and relevant action plans to ensure the school building is fit for purpose and is compliant within all health and safety regulations.
+We work closely with TPAT's Health and Safety and Estates teams to ensure that we are compliant in all aspects of health and safety, including the building and grounds, actioning reports and action plans to ensure the school building is fit for purpose and is compliant within all health and safety regulations.

-The school holds all personal information in regards to its pupils in the office in a locked cupboard or filing cabinet.
-This information includes the telephone/contact details for the parent/carers/next of kin.
+The school holds all personal information in regards to its pupils in the office in a locked cupboard or filing cabinet or online.
+This information includes the telephone/ contact details for the parent/carers/next of kin.
 It is the parents/carers responsibility to inform the school of changes to these details.
-Additionally the school operates a texting service for all parents and staff which enables us to contact parent at any time of day to relay information re any changes that may happen e.g. changes to after school clubs, closure due to unexpected conditions etc.
+Additionally the school operates a texting service for all parents and staff which enables us to contact parent at any time of day to relay information re any changes that may happen e.g. changes to after school clubs, closure due to unexpected conditions etc. In addition to this our EYFS use FAMLY as a form of contact with parents.

 All staff are issued with identity badges which contain their photograph, the school logo and details of their job within the school; the badges are worn at all times and allow the children and visitors to recognise the people working in school.
-Visitors to the school are requested to report to reception on arrival, sign in the visitor's book and receive a temporary identity badge to be worn for the duration of the visit.
+Visitors to the school are requested to report to reception on arrival, sign in the visitors' book and receive a temporary identity badge to be worn for the duration of the visit.
 At the end of the visit the log should be signed and the badge given back to the office.
-All staff and volunteers have up to date CRB checks.
+All staff and volunteers have up to date DBS checks.